IntelLabs/nlp-architect/doc/source/intent.rst

 ----------------

 Interactive mode allows to run sentences on a trained model (either of two) and get the results of the models displayed interactively.
-An interactive session requires the dataset the model that was used when training the mode and the path/size of the embedding model (if used).
+The interactive session requires the dataset that the model was trained with for parsing new sentences.
 Example:

 .. code:: python

-  python interactive.py --model_path my_model.h5 --dataset atis
+  python interactive.py --model_path my_model.h5

 Results
 ========